adtanx64/win32/README.md

 # win32
-My Entry Point for Win32
+This will be My Entry Point for Future development of Win32 applications.